 Entering the Tutoring Room:

-The button “Enter Tutoring Room” seen above will direct you to a Virtual “Main Room” where tutors and students alike meet up via the Zoom browser.
-Before entering the room, it will prompt you to input your name.
+The button “Take Me to Tutoring Room” seen above will direct you to a Virtual “Main Room” where tutors and students alike meet up via Zoom.
+If you are joining from the browser, before entering the room, it will prompt you to input your name.
 Feel free to use only your first name!

 Using A Mobile Device?